HDRUK/mvcm-api/README.md

   - `/data`: Directory containing OMOP data.
   - `/utils`: Directory containing utility functions and database initialization.
     - `calculate_best_OLS4_matches.py`: Initializes MySQL database connection.
-    - `ols4_request.py`: Utility for sending requests to OLS4 API.
+    - `break_up_CONCEPT.py`: Utility for breaking up OMOP tables into chunks for GIT storage.
-    - `testapp.py`: Utility functions for handling test cases.
+    - `Extract_supermin_data.py`: Utility for extracting the asthma only data in the `data.supermin` folder.

 ## Docker Deployment

 Build and deploy the application using Docker, following the instructions defined in the `Dockerfile` and `entrypoint.sh`.
+SQL setup is also defined in the `int_db.sql` file.
 The application is containerized with all necessary files and scripts, and can be run with the following command:
 ```
 docker build -t app .
 docker run -p 80:80 app